 I did enjoy sharing my many passions with the team and guests at BIG BERRY, it is one of my favorite things to do.
 If people are interested I’m happy to share anything that has benefited me.
 I love teaching kids because they are likely to have less inhibitions with trying something new which makes them great students.
 We talk about the concept of child mind a lot in Asian bodywork philosophy because that excitement for being thirsty for knowledge and lightheartedness is a wonderful approach to staying limber in spirit as children often are.
 Fearlessness makes one comfortable in any new circumstance.

 How would you describe your BIG BERRY experience?
 Did you like the environment people and energy?

 My BIG BERRY experience was so many things but I would say it was very dreamy.
 I learned quite a lot about the culture of the immediate region and met a lot of different kinds of people.
 It’s a fantasy place especially during the summer, definitely a special place.
-I would say I feel that I personally wanted to share even more shiatsu and workshops in my time there if the schedule and whether would have allowed.
+I would say I feel that I personally wanted to share even more shiatsu and workshops in my time there if the schedule and weather would have allowed.
 The environment on the grounds is beautiful and safe.
 I love the Bela Krajina vibe!
 BIG BERRY really goes out of its way to give its guests a unique experience.

 What was your favorite part of the BIG BERRY concept?
 Do you believe it gives people the opportunity to connect with nature and local environment?